wking-io/Fluture/README.md

 Returns a new Future which either resolves with the first resolution value, or rejects with the last rejection value once and if both Futures reject.
-This behaves analogues to how JavaScript's or operator does.
+This behaves analogously to how JavaScript's *or*-operator does.

 ```js
 //An asynchronous version of: